ericleasemorgan/reader-luminaries/README.md

 If you got this far, then the hard parts are over.

-Sixth, launch Reader Lite with the following command:
+Sixth, launch Reader Luminaries with the following command:

     flask --app reader_luminaries run --debug